This post may contain affiliate links.

 My Hoi An Photo Tour

-What Level of Photographer Do You Need to Be to Take a Photo Tour With Hoi An Photo Walks?
+What Level of Photographer Do You Need to Be to Take a Photo Tour in Hoi An?

 I really think that this sort of thing is fine for anyone, from absolute beginner to not yet 100% fantastic.
 Pieter took time to explain all of the usual camera settings, which was great for beginners, before finding us some local models to photograph.
 Even I, with a phone and little know-how, got some lovely images of Hoi An’s people.